pingcap/blog/back-up-and-restore-a-10-tb-cluster-at-1-gb-per-second.md

 ![Quickly back up and restore a large-scale cluster](media/quickly-back-up-and-restore-a-large-scale-cluster.png)

 Backing up or restoring large-scale distributed databases is time-consuming.
 When it takes a lot of time to backup or restore a database, Garbage Collection might break the snapshot used in the backup or restore process.
 Thus, some changes might be missing.
-This threatens data security.
+This threatens data safety.

 As an open-source, distributed SQL database, [TiDB](https://en.wikipedia.org/wiki/TiDB) fulfills the requirement for **backing up and restoring large-scale clusters**.
 Our up-coming TiDB 4.0 release will introduce [Backup & Restore](https://github.com/pingcap/br) (BR), a distributed backup and restore tool, that offers **high backup and restore speeds**—1 GB/s or more for 10 TB of data.